Electron100/butane/README.md

 post.save(conn)?;
 ```

-Queries are performed ergonmically with the `query!` macro.
+Queries are performed ergonomically with the `query!` macro.
 ``` rust
 let posts = query!(Post, published == true).limit(5).load(&conn)?;
 ```

 For a detailed tutorial, see the [Getting Started Guide](https://electron100.github.io/butane/getting-started).
 ## Cargo Features

-Butane exposes several featues to Cargo.
+Butane exposes several features to Cargo.
 By default, no backends are
 enabled: you will want to enabled either `sqlite` or `pg`:
 * `default`: Turns on `datetime` and `uuid`.
 * `debug`: Used in developing Butane, not expected to be enabled by consumers.